Man Utd still searching for Rooney replacement | Goal.com

 Executive vice-chairman Ed Woodward had wanted Cesc Fabregas and Gareth Bale to launch Moyes’ time at the club.
 Each of them probably would have been a huge success at Old Trafford, but instead Marouane Fellaini was bought in last-minute desperation.

-Radamel Falco and Angel Di Maria came and went, with the Argentine’s reported hatred for United only matched by the average United’s hatred for his unimpressive efforts.
+Radamel Falcao and Angel Di Maria came and went, with the Argentine’s reported hatred for United only matched by the average United fan’s hatred for his unimpressive efforts.

 Mourinho and Woodward would have been delighted if Paul Pogba had proven himself capable of being the club's new talisman, but during the Portuguese's tenure, only Zlatan Ibrahimovic provided sufficient brio and individual determination to make a difference to results.